-Headings Notes THE CAUSES OF THE • 1607 saw the establishment of the 13 colonies along the east coast of North America by British AMERICAN REVOLUTION settlers.
+Headings Notes THE CAUSES OF THE AMERICAN REVOLUTION • 1607 saw the establishment of the 13 colonies along the east coast of North America by British settlers.
 These colonies were overseen by local assemblies while a governor represented the British Crown in each colony.
 They prospered and their populations grew but over time, the colonies became unhappy with British rule for several reasons: • The Enlightenment was the movement of thinkers who valued science and reason above faith or authority as the basis for society in the eighteenth century.
 This led to many challenging the idea that kings had a divine right to rule. • Restrictions on trade - Britain wanted America as both a cheap source of material but also as the market to sell the finished goods made by British industry as it did not want America as its competition.
 To stop this, the British Parliament in Westminster passed the Navigation Acts which forced the American colonies to sell some of the produce (cotton, sugar and tobacco) to Britain alone. • The Seven Years War (1756-1763) - Britain defeated France during the war and seized a lot of French colony territories as a result.
 The British government wanted the colonies to contribute to the cost of the army's stay in the 13 colonies.
 No Taxation Without Representation - Britain introduced two Acts which angered many of the colonists.
 The first was the Stamp Act (1765) that placed a fee for stamps on all legal, documents, wills, newspapers, certificates and playing cards.
 The second was the Quartering Act (1765) which taxed colonists in order to cover the costs of the soldiers in the colonies.
 Opposition groups to these taxes begun to use slogan 'No Taxation Without Representation' against a government in which they had no voice.
 Widespread violence and protests followed these Acts.
 ROAD TO WAR The Boston Massacre (1770) - a crowd protesting the Townsend Acts (taxes on goods such as tea, glass, paint and lead) confronted a group of British soldiers who then opened fire, killing five civilians.
-Keywords Summary Summary 13 Colonies Britain founded 13 colonies on the North East coast of North America from 1607.
+Keywords Summary 13 Colonies Britain founded 13 colonies on the North East coast of North America from 1607.
 These colonies Local Assemblies were ruled by local assemblies while a governor represented the British Crown in each.
 While Governor the colonies prospered, they began to become angry with British rule for numerous reasons.
 The The Enlightenment Enlightenment saw a change in attitude, changing from a belief in faith and authority towards a Navigation Acts belief in science and reason as the basis for society.
-Restrictions on trade to prevent the American The Seven Years War The Seven Tears War colonies from becoming competition resulted in the passing of the Navigation Acts.
-The Seven No Taxation Without Representation Years War, provided more tensions between the colonists and the British Parliament who wanted No Taxation Without Representation Years War, provided more tensions between the colonists and the British Parliament who wanted
+Restrictions on trade to prevent the American The Seven Years War colonies from becoming competition resulted in the passing of the Navigation Acts.
+The Seven No Taxation Without Representation Years War, provided more tensions between the colonists and the British Parliament who wanted Stamp Act the colonists to pay for the keep of British soldiers in the colonies.
+Tensions worsened with the Quartering Act Stamp Act and the Quartering Act which resulted in the slogan 'No Taxation Without The Boston Massacre Representation' The road to war began with the Boston Massacre and the death of five civilians